 A note from Will & Lucie Gray

 “We moved to Angus in 2018 to help run the family farm.
-It is a dream come true to live and work here.
-As with farming throughout the United Kingdom, diversification is an important element of our farm business and Ethie’s spectacular coastal location made it the ideal candidate for Agritourism.
-In 2022 we renovated a farm cottage into our first luxury holiday cottage and started a Classic Car hire company; we're delighted to be able to share our slice of the Scottish countryside with you.”
+It is a dream come true to live and work here and Ethie’s spectacular coastal location make it ideal for a holiday business so that others can enjoy this beautiful landscape too.
+In 2022 we renovated a farm cottage into our first luxury holiday cottage and our second in 2023; we're delighted to be able to share our slice of the Scottish countryside with you.”

 Beyond the farm…

-Angus has it all; breath-taking scenery, stunning sandy beaches, championship golf courses, castles, historic houses, the V & A, world famous food, events and festivals, there’s something for everyone.
+Angus has it all; breath-taking scenery, stunning sandy beaches, championship golf courses, country sports, castles, historic houses, the V & A, world famous food, events and festivals, there’s something for everyone.

 To whet your appetite, here’s some of our favourite Angus experiences:

 Lunan Bay: A destination for Viking armies in the 10th century, today this stunning east-facing beach is a secluded haven which spans two miles across the dramatic Angus coastline.
 The ruin of Red Castle stands proudly overlooking the Bay, where surfing/ paddle boarding and horse riding are popular activities.

 What adds to Lunan Bay’s magic is that you can walk directly to it from our holiday cottage, either down our farm track or along a beautiful coastal pathway.

 Montrose Basin: The Montrose Basin has an abundance of interesting wildlife.
 The Basin is particularly stunning in the autumn and winter months, when tens of thousands of pink-footed geese arrive from Greenland and Iceland.
 The incredible sight and sound of their arrival is best appreciated from the Scottish Wildlife Trust bird hides.
 More information can be found here.